rajeshpadilam/book-a-doctor-appointment/README.md

 npm run dev                 # starts the app on http://localhost:5173
 ```

-Open http://localhost:5173 — the frontend talks to the backend automatically.
+Open http://localhost:5173 — the frontend talks to the backend automatically.------ only for user system

 ## How the pieces are interlinked
 - The **frontend** calls the **backend** exclusively through `frontend/src/api/axios.js`,